arfeo/typescript-app/README.md

 # typescript-app

-This script automates the creation of a basic TypeScript application (typescript + sass + gulp + eslint + jest + browserify).
+Start coding in TypeScript in just 1 (one) minute!
+This package magically sets up a ready-to-use TypeScript application (typescript + eslint + sass + jest + gulp + browsersync).

 ### Installation